Start My Family Tree Welcome to Geni, home of the world's largest family tree.

 Supporting Facts

 1. 1806: Many historians and genealogists connect Andrew Miller with Nancy Brown, the daughter of Chief Red Feather Brown Maghpiway Lenape of the Cherokee Nation.
-That marriage would have taken place in Tennessee, rather than Virginia.
-This connects better with the 1817 Cherokee roll.
+While an interesting idea, there is no actual evidence supporting this.

 2. May 24, 1818: The names Andrew and John Miller are included in the 1817 Cherokee Reservation Roll.
 The Andrew Miller entry notes "by right of wife."
-It also include facts that don't align: Choqua, TN.
-Number in family: 8
+Location: Choqua, TN.
+Number in family: 8 But this is a different Andrew Miller, as the evidence clearly shows.

 Timeline